- Threats posed by ARSA:

 The ICG report stated that though not confirmed, there are indications he went to Pakistan, and possibly elsewhere and that he received practical training in modern guerrilla warfare.
 Several members of the group also stated to ICG that he may have received additional training in Libya before his return to Rakhine State.
 On 9th October 2016, Ataullah led hundreds of insurgents to the Bangladesh-Myanmar border, where they attacked Burmese border police posts.
 A week later, Ataullah appeared in a video online, claiming responsibility for the attacks.
 Ataullah led a second large-scale attack on 25 August 2017, which resulted in the deaths of 71 people.

-According to Radio Free Asia, “A more pressing concern is that whether ARSA asks for support from external organizations or not, it gets it.
+According to Radio Free Asia, “A more pressing concern is whether ARSA asks for support from external organizations or not, it gets it.
 The plight of the Rohingya is big news in the Muslim world, and their cause is being championed by politicians, the middle class and hardline Islamists.

-As we know, for past several years, Pakistani espionage agency Inter-Service Intelligence (ISI) has been making repeated attempts in creating anarchy in Bangladesh with the ulterior motive of putting Sheikh Hasina government into trouble.
+As we know, for the past several years, Pakistani espionage agency Inter-Service Intelligence (ISI) has been making repeated attempts in creating anarchy in Bangladesh with the ulterior motive of putting Sheikh Hasina government into trouble.
 It was due to Bangladeshi Prime Minister’s efficient handling of the Rohingya refugee crisis as well combating militancy; ISI has greatly failed in beginning jihadist activities within Bangladesh-Myanmar and Bangladesh-India borders by using the members of ARSA.
 In this case, the worst affected would be India indeed, as ISI would mainly try targeting both Sheikh Hasina government and India.
 Following the landslide victory of Sheikh Hasina and her Awami League, most definitely, the risk of Bangladesh turning into jihadist launch-pad has come to zero possibilities.

 Cruel propaganda against Sheikh Hasina: